 We then asked what he was doing with the weed whacker.

-He explained that there was a floral memorial at the right of the bridge that commemorated the tragic raft drowning of a fourteen-year-old lad four years ago.
+He explained that there was a floral memorial at the right of the bridge that commemorated the tragic raft drowning of fourteen-year-old Bryce Hogg four years ago.

-He the added that he was not a relative, but he felt compelled to keep the grass around the site trimmed.
+He then added that he was not a relative, but he felt compelled to keep the grass around the site trimmed.